Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Virasoro quantum geometry

 A special case of interest for us occurs when parameter dependence stems from a unitary group action, as in the deformed Hamiltonian \eqref{e212}.
 Specifically, let $G$ be a Lie group (with Lie algebra $\mathfrak{g}$); let $\cU$ be a (possibly projective) unitary representation of $G$ in $\cH$, and let the parameter-dependent Hamiltonian read $H[f] = \cU(f)H_0\cU(f)^{-1}$, where $H_0$ is again some `undeformed' reference Hamiltonian.
 This would exactly happen for rotating spins or squeezed states, in which case $G=\mathrm{SU}(2)$ or $G=\mathrm{SL}(2,\RR)$, respectively.
 The underlying parameter space is a quotient similar to \eqref{s125q}, \beq \cM \cong G/G_0, \eeq where $G_0$ is the subgroup of $G$ whose elements leave $H_0$ unchanged.
 For both Bloch coherent states and squeezed states, this stabilizer $G_0$ is the group $\mathrm{SO}(2)$ $\cong$ $S^1$, respectively yielding a parameter space that is a sphere $S^2 \cong \mathrm{SU}(2)/S^1$ or a (hyperbolic) plane $\RR^2 \cong \mathrm{SL}(2,\RR)/S^1$.

 Now choose some (isolated, nondegenerate) eigenstate $|h\rangle$ of $H_0$, and replace the parameter-dependent eigenstates $|\phi(p)\rangle$ in \eqref{s17} by the states $\cU(f)|h\rangle$, as in Eq.~\eqref{e218}.
 The resulting metric and Berry curvature \eqref{e220} are readily found thanks to the unitarity relation $\cU(f)^{-1}=\cU(f)^{\dagger}$, and they can be expressed in terms of the Lie algebra representation defined similarly to Eq.~\eqref{e27}, namely $\cu(\bX)\equiv\der_{\epsilon}\cU(\II+\epsilon\bX)|_{\epsilon=0}$ for $\bX\in\mathfrak{g}$.
-When evaluated at the identity coset labeled by $f=\II$ in parameter space \eqref{s34}, the metric and the curvature with arguments $\bX,\bY\in\mathfrak{g}$ read
+When evaluated at the identity coset labeled by $f = \II$ in parameter space \eqref{s34}, the metric and the curvature with arguments $\bX,\bY\in\mathfrak{g}$ read

-where $\{\cdot,\cdot\}$ and $[\cdot,\cdot]$ respectively denote the anticommutator and the commutator of operators in $\cH$.
-Note that we are abusing notation: the arguments of the quantum geometric tensor are tangent vectors of the manifold \eqref{s34}, not Lie algebra elements.
-The reason this is harmless is because both lines in Eq.~\eqref{tb18} vanish when either $\bX$ or $\bY$ belong to the Lie algebra of the stabilizer $G_0$, and because $\bX,\bY$ do in fact define unique tangent vectors of the quotient space $G/G_0$.
-Even so, both the metric and the curvature are generally degenerate on the manifold \eqref{s34}, though they can be nondegenerate on further quotient spaces thereof.
-We will see examples of this below (no such complications arise for Bloch coherent states or squeezed states).
+where $\{\cdot,\cdot\}$ and $[\cdot,\cdot]$ respectively denote the anticommutator and the commutator of operators in $\cH$.\footnote{We are abusing notation: the arguments of the tensors in Eqs.~\eqref{tb18}--\eqref{e226} should be tangent vectors of the manifold \eqref{s34}, not Lie algebra elements.
+The reason this is harmless is because both quantities in Eq.~\eqref{tb18} vanish when either $\bX$ or $\bY$ belong to the Lie algebra of the stabilizer $G_0$, and because $\bX$ and $\bY$ define unique tangent vectors of the quotient $G/G_0$.} In particular, the squared quantum norm of $\bX$ at the identity is \beq \cG(\bX,\bX) = - \langle h| \cu(\bX)^2 |h\rangle + \langle h| \cu(\bX) |h\rangle^2, \eeq which is nothing but the variance of the Hermitian operator $i\cu(\bX)$.
+Note that both the metric and the curvature are generally degenerate on the manifold \eqref{s34}, though they can be nondegenerate on further quotient spaces thereof: we will see examples of this below.
+(No such complications arise for Bloch coherent states or squeezed states.)